 - Reduced output: Some jobs or tasks are such that no other employee can take over.
 Companies accept the reduced output when employers have no alternative to recoup some missed work due to the absent employee.
 Consequently, companies are often placed in a tug-of-war conflict where they choose between increased costs or reduced output.
 Either way, the company’s profitability is deeply impacted in the short run and may sustain until absenteeism isn’t fixed.

-The concerns regarding the morale of the workplace following low attendance is often understated and overlooked.
+The concerns regarding the morale of the workplace following low attendance are often understated and overlooked.
 Morale is a huge factor in causing absenteeism and/or becoming a consequence of absenteeism.
 Absenteeism is often driven by inadequate staffing and has the potential to increase employee stress levels.
-Poor workforce management that affects employee’s health and morale leads to more days of missed work.
+Poor workforce management that affects employees’ health and morale leads to more days of missed work.
 It is a vicious cycle.
-The added workload and stress for employees can always trigger absenteeism, and schedulers often themselves fall into such traps.
+The added workload and stress for employees can always trigger absenteeism, and schedulers often fall into such traps.
 They find themselves spending an average of 4.2 hours a week finding replacements, adjusting workflow and providing training.

 These three impacts are very much connected, and you likely see absenteeism impact all at once.
 Due to this, the need of the hour is to have a flexible scheduling process that gives employees much-needed work-life balance.
 Subsequently, Celayix introduced the ‘Shift bidding’ feature, a tool that allows employees to gain more autonomy over their schedules.
 Let’s look into what shift bidding is and what it does to help combat absenteeism.